Lucius Pond Ordway

-Lucius Pond Ordway (January 21, 1862 – January 10, 1948) was an American businessman prominent in St. Paul whose investments and leadership helped create the modern 3M corporation.
+Lucius Pond Ordway (January 21, 1862 – January 10, 1948) was an American businessman prominent in St. Paul, Minnesota whose investments and leadership helped create the modern 3M corporation.

 Early life

 Ordway was the son of Aaron Lucius Ordway (1822-1903), a businessman from a family long settled in and near Essex County, Massachusetts, and Frances Ellen Hanson (1831-1873).
 His father was a coal and iron dealer and salesman during Ordway's childhood, but by 1883 had become a business executive for the wealthy Sayles family of Rhode Island.
 His uncle John Pond Ordway (1824-1880) was a well-known composer and music publisher of the Civil War era. ("Pond" was the maiden name of their grandmother, Catherine Pond Ordway (1787-1851).)
 His brother Samuel Hanson Ordway (1860-1934) graduated from Brown University and Harvard Law School and became a prominent New York City lawyer and civil service reformer; he married painter Frances Hunt Throop in 1894.
 Lucius was born Brooklyn, New York; graduated from Brown in 1883 and went west to St. Paul, Minnesota to find work.
 He became a salesman for the firm of Wilson and Rogers, which sold tools and plumbing supplies.